ratulparui/Digital_VLSI_SoC_Design_And_Planning/README.md

 __________________________________________________________________________________________________________________________________________________
 <a name="sub-subsection-333"></a>
 #### SKY_L3 - Lab introduction to Magic tool options and DRC rules
+- To know more about magic we can visit [magic](http://opencircuitdesign.com/magic/index.html).
+- We can see in DRC section under mannual.
+- To check Google/SkyWater DRC rules we can visit [SkyWater SKY130 PDK](https://skywater-pdk.readthedocs.io/en/main/rules/periphery.html).
+-
 __________________________________________________________________________________________________________________________________________________
 <a name="sub-subsection-334"></a>
 #### SKY_L4 - Lab introduction to Sky130 pdk's and steps to download labs